Authentication Policy

 $ kubectl apply -f @samples/httpbin/httpbin.yaml@ -n legacy

-$ kubectl apply -f @samples/sleep/sleep.yaml@ -n legacy
+$ kubectl apply -f @samples/curl/curl.yaml@ -n legacy

-You can verify setup by sending an HTTP request with curl from any sleep pod in the namespace foo, bar or legacy to either httpbin.foo, httpbin.bar or httpbin.legacy.
+You can verify setup by sending an HTTP request with curl from any curl pod in the namespace foo, bar or legacy to either httpbin.foo, httpbin.bar or httpbin.legacy.
 All requests should succeed with HTTP code 200.

-$ kubectl exec "$(kubectl get pod -l app=sleep -n bar -o jsonpath={.items..metadata.name})" -c sleep -n bar -- curl http://httpbin.foo:8000/ip -s -o /dev/null -w "%{http_code}\n"
+$ kubectl exec "$(kubectl get pod -l app=curl -n bar -o jsonpath={.items..metadata.name})" -c curl -n bar -- curl http://httpbin.foo:8000/ip -s -o /dev/null -w "%{http_code}\n"

 200